bennygdev/bennygdev/README.md

 I am probably learning C#, SQL, PHP or C++ next year.

 # The future of projects
 I am currently learning Javascript and other frameworks.
 I also want to dive into git and many more.
-Next up some python projects by me would be publish as a refresher.
+Next up some python projects by me would be published as a refresher.

 # My stats (soon to be implemented)